-NetWitness Platform comes with starter pack rules so analysts can become familiar with how rules look before they create their own rules.
-Use the starter pack rules to become familiar with the Rule Builder and to practice editing and deploying a rule.
+NetWitness Platform comes with sample rules so analysts can become familiar with how rules look before they create their own rules.
+Use the sample rules to become familiar with the Rule Builder and to practice editing and deploying a rule.

 - SAMPLE - Blacklist - From inside countries that are not the US, Non SMTP Traffic on TCP Port 25 Containing Executable